EtainClub/blurt/README.md

 ## Decentralization

-* The regent account will be programmed to decay to zero or just simply cease to exist after two years, the exact methodology is yet to be determined.
+* The regent account will be programmed to decay to zero or cease to exist after two years.
 * Prior to deprecating the regent account, the Blurt blockchain will be updated to feature secure consensus protocols, such as One-Stake-One-Vote, to reduce the risk of centralised consensus attacks from large stake accounts.